Apache Generating Station

 Electrical power generation remains one of our core missions.
-That’s why our member co-ops created us more than 50 years ago.
-While we are working to increase efficiencies, generating power remains our largest expense and our competitive focus.
+That’s why our Member co-ops created us more than 50 years ago.
+While we are working to increase efficiencies, generating power remains our competitive focus.

 - 605 megawatts of combined gross generating capacity